Website design and development is a huge industry. But even though it offers a wealth of potential, it is still young and growing.

 The issues with doing it this way usually arise from the clients expectations not matching the outcome.
 When selling from a template, you need to use their imagination to picture how that template will look with their logo and content.
 There is a very good chance that what they imagine, is going to be different from what you imagine... and the final result.

 This is why we prefer to follow a custom design process, so that the client can be clear from the start, exactly how it will look.

-Another thing issue have encountered when using templates built by other people is that working out the structure of the code and adjusting a new template to suit what the customer wants.
+Another issue we have encountered when using templates built by other people is that working out the structure of the code and adjusting a new template to suit what the customer wants.
 This often turns out to be as much work as it would have taken to start from scratch.